urnest/urnest/omnicxy/README.txt

 4. Parameters and Results

+  - returned values are always by value
-  "in" params are always passed as const&.
+  - "in" params are always passed as const&
-  Returned values are always by value.
+  - "out" params are returned from the function in a tuple along with the return value (like the python language mapping), e.g.: long x(out string s, out double f, char y);
+    ... generates method:
+      std::tuple< int32_t, std::string, double > x(char);
-  "out" and "inout" param types are not yet implemented
+  - "inout" param types are not yet implemented

 5. Exceptions